Skip to main content

 }

-When using custom JavaScript expressions, be careful with the internal Gunbot data available to your code.
-It's common to encounter undefined data.
-You can handle these potential errors by adding a filter that checks if the data exists or, for example, has a value greater than 0 before using it in an expression.
+When using custom JavaScript expressions, be careful with internal Gunbot data.
+It is common to encounter undefined data.
+You can guard against this by adding a filter that checks whether data exists or has a value greater than 0 before using it in an expression.

 Use the following references to access internal Gunbot data within your expressions: